HOME

 Finite State Morphology and Sindhi Noun Inflections

-Adjectival Modification to Nouns in Mandarin Chinese: A Pilot Study
+Adjectival Modification to Nouns in Mandarin Chinese: Case Studies on "cháng+noun" and "adjective+tú shū guǎn"

 Multi-aspects Review Summarization Based on Identification of Important Opinions and their Similarity

-20. Naoki ishikawa, Ryo Nishimura, Yasuhiko Watanabe, Masaki Murata and Yoshihiro Okada.
+18. Naoki Ishikawa, Ryo Nishimura, Yasuhiko Watanabe, Masaki Murata and Yoshihiro Okada.

 Detection of Users Suspected of Pretending to Be Other Users in a Community Site by Using Messages Submitted to Non-Target Categories